pyflosic/fodMC/README.md

         bash run.sh

 to run the code for a given input in the file *system*.
-If you want to use 'fodMC_motif' instead of 'fodMC', you need to change the executable name in the run.sh file.
+If you want to use e.g. 'fodMC_motif' instead of 'fodMC', you need to change the executable name in the run.sh file.

+## Versions
+The original fodMC code ist called fodMC_alex.f90.
+The next major update was included in fodMC_motif.f90, where structural motifs are used for core FODs (instead of using MC to get them).
+Currently, there are attempts to obtain fodMC_sym.f90.
+There, bond, lone and core FODs will be generated from structural motifs AND they will be arranged symmetrically.
+This should conserve the underlying symmetries of the FODs.

 ## Manual/Tutorial